-The Centralized Logging solution helps organizations collect, analyze, and display Amazon CloudWatch Logs in a single dashboard.
-This solution consolidates, manages, and analyzes log files from various sources.
-You can collect Amazon CloudWatch Logs from multiple accounts and AWS Regions.
+The Centralized Logging on AWS solution helps organizations collect, analyze, and display Amazon CloudWatch Logs in a single dashboard.
+This solution consolidates, manages, and analyzes log files from various sources, such as such as audit logs for access, configuration changes, and billing events.
+You can also collect Amazon CloudWatch Logs from multiple accounts and AWS Regions.

-This solution uses Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) and Kibana, an analytics and visualization platform that is integrated with Amazon OpenSearch Service, that results in a unified view of all the log events.
+This solution uses Amazon OpenSearch Service and Kibana, an analytics and visualization platform that is integrated with Amazon OpenSearch Service, that results in a unified view of all the log events.
 In combination with other AWS managed services, this solution provides you with a turnkey environment to begin logging and analyzing your AWS environment and applications.

 The AWS CloudFormation template automatically launches and configures the components necessary to upload log files from multiple accounts and AWS Regions to Amazon OpenSearch Service for analysis and visualization in a customizable, user-friendly dashboard.